 3 ways to visit Balos Beach

-Let’s keep in mind: Crete is the largest Greek Island.
+Crete is the largest Greek Island.
 It’s enormous.
-Take a look at the map below.
-Chania appears “close” to Balos Beach, but the drive took us 90 minutes each way.
+On the map below, Chania appears close to Balos Beach, but the drive took us 90 minutes each way.

 1. Take a full-day ferry tour

 As far as physical activity, this is the easiest option since there’s no hiking involved.
 Many companies–like this one–offer these tours.
 Make your decision based on reviews, price and schedule: departure & return times can vary by several hours!

 Three things they all have in common:

 - They will take you to both Balos Beach and nearby Imeri Gramvousa (more on that later).

 - The total trip takes 7-9 hours, and usually 2.5-3 hours are spent in Balos.

 - The ferry portion of the trip begins in Kissamos.